craigmckeachie/handsonreact.com/docs/labs/js/25-ReduxWithReactUsingConnect.md

+---
-# Lab 25: Redux with React
+title: 'Lab 25: Redux with React using connect'
+---

 ## Objectives